Kotlin/kotlin-spec/docs/kotlin.core/expressions.md

 The key difference is exactly that a when expressions may include several different conditions with their corresponding control structure bodies.
 When expression has two different forms: with bound value and without it.

-**When expression without bound value** (the form where the expression enclosed in parantheses after the `when` keyword is absent) evaluates one of the different CSBs based on its condition from the *when entry*.
+**When expression without bound value** (the form where the expression enclosed in parentheses after the `when` keyword is absent) evaluates one of the different CSBs based on its condition from the *when entry*.
 Each when entry consists of a boolean *condition* (or a special `else` condition) and its corresponding CSB.
 When entries are checked and evaluated in their order of appearance.
 If the condition evaluates to `true`, the corresponding CSB is evaluated and the value of when expression is the same as the value of the CSB.